juskoski/juskoski-521290S-Distributed-Systems-Course-Project/README.md

 - The system shall have at least three nodes (e.g, containers)
 - Each node shall have a role: client, server, peer, broker, etc.
 - Participating nodes shall exchange information (messages)
-- Participating nodes shall log their behavio understandably
+- Participating nodes shall log their behaviors understandably
-- Each node shall be an independent entity and (partially) autonomus
+- Each node shall be an independent entity and (partially) autonomous

 Detailed requirements will be documented as individual tickets within the [Projects section of this repository](https://github.com/users/juskoski/projects/1/views/1).